castlemilk/benebsworth.com/content/blog/install-minikube/index.md

 kubectx minikube
 ```

-This will set our kubectl contex to target the minikube cluster we've just deployed locally.
+This will set our kubectl context to target the minikube cluster we've just deployed locally.

 To check that you're `kubectl` context is set correctly run the following: